Osca lata

 Osca lata, the coliguacho, tábano or black horse fly, is a large horse fly whose range includes southern Chile and southern Argentina.
-The fly has a striking reddish-orange coloration on the side of its thorax and abdomen.
+Previously known as Scaptia lata, it has a striking reddish-orange coloration on the side of its thorax and abdomen.
 It is generally around 2 cm. in adult size.

-Like most species of horse flies, the females of Scaptia lata need to feed on mammalian blood before they can produce eggs.
+Like most species of horse flies, the females of Osca lata need to feed on mammalian blood before they can produce eggs.